Skip to main content

 Yoga Studio

 Yoga Studio offers simple, straightforward classes that give you the movements to do but without much detail.
 I didn't enjoy this format, though it may be better suited for someone more advanced than me.
-That said, the app shows you a list of poses ahead of starting class so you can see what you’ll be doing and if there are any moves you may want to skip or modify, which I found helpful.
+That said, the yoga app shows you a list of poses before starting class so you can see what you’ll be doing and if there are any moves you may want to skip or modify, which I found helpful.

 Pros